ryanoasis/vim-devicons/readme.md

 ### Source code

-Contributions and pull requests are welcome.
+Contributions and Pull Requests are welcome.

 No real formal process has been setup - just stick to general good conventions for now.